brainomite/app-academy-chrome-tab/README.md

 This process places a couple of requirements on our curriculum readmes.

 1. The settings file must be maintained for pointing to the correct readme, see maintence below.
-2. The Readme's must be in the following.
+2. The Readme's must match the following format.

 ```
 ## w${thisWeek}d${thisDay}